adslbarxatov/SudokuSolver/README.md

 These tools allow you to solve standart (9x9) sudoku tables.

-Solution based on recursive function that builds series of “assumptions” and finds first one that doesn't conflict with sudoku game rules.
+Solution based on recursive function that builds series of “assumptions” and finds first one that doesn’t conflict with sudoku game rules.
 Also tool uses binary representation of known (```7 -> 001000000b```) and unknown (```1 or 2 or 6 -> 000100011b```) numbers for simplifying solution process.